mihaitodor/connect/website/docs/components/outputs/mongodb.md

 ### `filter_map`

 A bloblang map representing the filter for the mongo db command.
-The filter map is required for all operations except insert-one.
+The filter map is required for all operations except `insert-one`.
 It is used to find the document(s) for the operation.
 For example in a delete-one case, the filter map should have the fields required to locate the document to delete.

 Type: `string`
-Default: `""`

 ```yml
 # Examples